aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/convert-wmf-to-webp-java-aspose-imaging/_index.md

 ---
-title: "How to Save Image as WebP and Convert WMF to WebP in Java with Aspose.Imaging"
+title: "Guide to Converting Vector Images and Optimizing Them in Java"
 description: "Learn how to save image as WebP and how to convert WMF to WebP using Aspose.Imaging for Java.
 Step‑by‑step guide with prerequisites, code snippets, and performance tips."
 date: "2026-06-03"
 weight: 1